 - Animals with the exception of service animals.

 Still photography of the permanent collection, taken in existing light, is permitted on the condition that the photographs are for personal, non-commercial use.
-Flashes, tripods, monopods, as well as movie and video cameras are prohibited.
+Flashes, tripods, monopods, and selfie sticks, as well as movie and video cameras, are prohibited.
 Digital cameras are allowed; however, a flash cannot be used.
-Works on loan or in the Special Exhibition galleries may not be photographed.
-A work on loan may be identified by the “L-number” on its accompanying label, for example L1.2001, or by this symbol: View our photography policy.

 Decorations are limited to table decorations and/or freestanding displays or signs.
 No decorations may be hung, stapled, tied, leaned against or otherwise adhered to walls, columns, artwork, gallery furniture or the ceiling.

 Balloons, birdseed, bubbles, confetti, glitter, rose petals, rice, sparklers, streamers or any other similar substance is prohibited.
 Chocolate, caramel, or other food/beverage fountains, smoke/fog machines, and live animals, including fish, are prohibited.
 Potted (i.e. with soil/dirt) plants/flowers/cactus are not permitted inside the Museum.